AbstractThinker0/tadabor/README.md

 # Tadabor: Quran web App [tadabor.surge.sh](http://tadabor.surge.sh/)

-This project is a web App that allows you to browse through the Quran and write your notes/reflections below the verses, everything will be saved in your browser.
+This project is a web App that allows you to browse the Quran and write your notes/reflections below the verses, everything will be saved in your browser.

-# For a desktop version check [github.com/EnlightenCode/tadabor-desktop](https://github.com/EnlightenCode/tadabor-desktop)
+# For a desktop version check [github.com/AbstractThinker0/tadabor-desktop](https://github.com/EnlightenCode/tadabor-desktop)

 ## Table of contents